Pink-Crab/Perique-Boilerplate_basic/README.md

-# PinkCrab Plugin Boilerplate *V0.4* #
+# PinkCrab Perique Boilerplate *V1.0.0 #

-Welcome to the PinkCrab Plugin Boilerplate.
-The PinkCrab Plugin Framework give you all the basic tools needed to make a MVC style plugins for WordPress.
+Welcome to the Perique Boilerplate.
+The Perique Framework give you all the basic tools needed to make a MVC style plugins for WordPress.
 Comes with a DI Container (DICE), custom Hook Loader and extendable registration process for interacting with WP apis.

 ## Setup